Jane K. Hart: Research

+Professional roles and advocacy

-Jane was elected to be EGU General Secretary 2022-24.
-She is an active member of the Earth and Space Science Informatics (ESSI) section at the American Geophysical Union and EGU European Geophysical Union.
-She is the co-founder of the series of conferences on Environmental Sensor Networks since 2004, she was on the AGU ESSI Programme Committee (2017-2020), and on the AGU ESSI Executive committee, as Chair of the Programme Committee (2018–19), was the EGU representative (2020–21) and Chair of the Lepkoukh Award Committee (2020-21) and currently on the Edward A. Flinn award committee.
-She was also the Deputy President of EGU ESSI (2020-21).
+Jane Hart was elected European Geosciences Union general secretary (2022–24 and 2024–26).
+She is a member of the Earth and Space Science Informatics (ESSI) section at the European Geosciences Union and American Geophysical Union.
+She is the co-founder of the series of conferences on Environmental Sensor Networks since 2004; she was on the AGU ESSI Programme Committee (2017-2020), and on the AGU ESSI Executive committee, as Chair of the Programme Committee (2018–19), was the EGU representative (2020–21) and Chair of the Lepkoukh Award Committee (2020–21) and currently on the Edward A. Flinn award committee.
+She was the deputy president of EGU ESSI (2020–21).

-She is the President of the Quaternary Research Association (2023-26).
-Prior to that she was Vice-President of the QRA (2019-22) and Chair of the inaugural Quaternary Research Association EDI committee.
+She is the president of the Quaternary Research Association.
+Prior to that she was vice-president of the QRA (2019–22) and chair of the inaugural Quaternary Research Association EDI committee.